-Although the VRA requires a 5% standard for targeting for multilingual services, Los Angeles County has set a 3% standard to provide minority language materials in every election.
+Although the VRA has established a 5% threshold for languages to be covered, Los Angeles County has set a 3% standard as established by the State Elections Code (§14201.) to provide minority language materials in every election.
 If the number of eligible voters for a specific language is higher or equal to the 3% criteria, that language qualifies for translation.
 Languages that fall under the 3% criteria do not qualify for translation.
 This criteria not only identifies the election district/city areas throughout the county with a cost-effective method of meeting the VRA requirements, but also helps minimize printing/translation costs for election jurisdictions.
-The six minority languages that are required by Federal mandates in Los Angeles County are Chinese, Japanese, Korean, Spanish, Tagalog/Filipino and Vietnamese.
+The nine minority languages that are required by federal mandates in Los Angeles County are Chinese, Hindi, Japanese, Khmer, Korean, Spanish, Tagalog/Filipino, Thai and Vietnamese.

-IMPLICATIONS TO CANDIDATE
+IMPLICATIONS TO CANDIDATE COST

-There are no implications to the candidate because the County will automatically provide translated sample ballot booklets to voters who request it two weeks before the election and after they received the English Sample Ballot booklet.
-However, as noted in the Candidate Statements (see page 35 of Section 1) there is a cost for a Spanish translated candidate statement which appears in the English sample ballot booklet.
+The County will automatically provide translated sample ballot booklets to voters who request it two weeks before the election and after they received the English sample ballot booklet.
+However, as noted in the Candidate Statements (see Chapter 4) there is a cost for a Spanish translated candidate statement which appears in the English sample ballot booklet.
 This translation is optional and the candidate needs to make a request for this service and pay for it when he/she files candidate statements with the county elections official.